writethedocs/www/docs/organizer-guide/confs/welcome-wagon.rst

 *	Arrive at least 30 minutes before the Meet and Greet and make sure the signs are posted.
 *	If you think you’ll need one, arrange to have a microphone in the Meet and Greet room.
-*	Right before the Meet and Greet starts, do a quick sweep of the Opening Reception and invite any first-time attendees to join in the Meet and Greet.
+*	Right before the Meet and Greet starts, ask the keeper of the triangle to sweep the Opening Reception to invite any first-time attendees to join in the Meet and Greet.
 *	When you start the Meet and Greet, introduce yourself and the WW events.
-*	Split up the attendees into smaller groups and have each WW volunteer lead a group: review all of the information from your notes, take questions, and have first-time attendees introduce themselves to each other.
+*	If there are more than about a dozen attendees, split up the attendees into smaller groups and have each WW volunteer lead a group: review all of the information from your notes, take questions, and have first-time attendees introduce themselves to each other.
 *	At the end of the Meet and Greet, each volunteer should walk with their group to the Opening Reception.
+This is also a good time for a tour of the venue.
 *	At the Opening Reception, Welcome Wagon volunteers, if they are comfortable with it, can approach attendees who are alone to help make them feel involved at the event.
-A great icebreaker is, “Is this your first conference?”
+A great icebreaker is, “Is this your first Write the Docs?”
 Even if it isn’t, it is a good way to get a conversation started.
 If the attendee seems comfortable not talking or being alone at the event, by all means, let them be.

 Conference venue tour
 ~~~~~~~~~~~~~~~~~~~~~